Accessibility score

 Cypress produces a top-line percentage score that indicates a general sense of accessibility for a project.
 This overall score for a run is based on the average score of all application snapshots that were captured during the run, and is rooted in the ratio of passing and failing accessibility checks performed on each snapshot, weighted according to the severity of the issues.

-The severity levels presented in Cypress Cloud match the Axe Core® impact level for each rule.
+level for each rule.
 This impact classification was developed by the creators of Axe, Deque Systems, to aid in prioritization of accessibility results, by highlighting rules that are likely to reveal the most substantial barriers (such as missing label text) so they can be addressed first.

 It's important to note that the Web Content Accessibility Guidelines (WCAG) standards do not have a concept of relative severity of the Success Criteria.
 For compliance purposes, all failures of the Success Criteria count and must be addressed.
-For usability purposes, however, the impact values provided by Axe Core® provide excellent guidance about which issues to take up first to bring the most benefit to disabled users of your plaform as quickly as possible.
+For usability purposes, however, the impact values provided by Axe Core® provide excellent guidance about which issues to take up first to bring the most benefit to disabled users of your platform as quickly as possible.

 Algorithm